 Struggling with granting SendAs permissions on user’s cellphones?

 Not so long ago, Misha Hanin wrote about the most convenient way to tackle multiple email addresses on your desktop.
-Now, we want to help you with solving the challenge of setting up Receive As / Send As options on users’ mobile devices.
+Now, we want to help you solve the challenge of setting up Receive As / Send As options on users’ mobile devices.

-When using our email software we often do simple things, for instance, we send emails as someone else: a support, a marketing or HR team.
+When using email software we often do simple things, for instance, we send emails as someone else: Support, Marketing or HR team.
 Of course, there is no malicious or spam actions here – only our job functions delivery.
 So, let’s quickly solve a simple quiz from the brave Exchange Online world:

 - We have our own two domains, iRangers.com and HighClouder.com

-- The primary domain is iRangers.com, but our dear user wants to send their emails from another address, for example, ask_hr!@HighClouder.com
+- The primary domain is iRangers.com, but the user needs to send their emails from another address, for example, ask_hr@HighClouder.com

 Let’s suppose we use Office 365 in this particular example.
-How can we solve this case and provide an opportunity for the user to send emails?
+How can we solve this and enable the user to choose between different Send As options?